KageMegami/BSQ/README.md

-# BSQ
+This program finds the biggest square of '.' in a map composed of 'o' and '.'

-Find the biggest square
+Try to make a faster one!!